Volunteer Abroad Program for Vets, Nurses and Animal Care Takers

 Spay/neuter and vaccination campaign in Todos Santos

-Interested volunteers: please submit an application by November 7th, 2016.
+Interested volunteers: please submit an application by July 1st, 2017.
+Accepted volunteers will be notified by August 1st.

 Every year, Veterinarians International partners with The Global Alliance for Animals and People to provide veterinary care and community education to the highland community of Todos Santos, Guatemala.
 The annual program provides: